 Project Purpose of Method used Timetable Target Stakeholders stage engagement activity Preparation Consult on project concept (including geographic area and proposed activities), environmental and social risks and GM and integration of feedback Virtual or in person consultations including dedicated meetings with representatives of vulnerable groups.
-Provision of a channel to receive feedback During project preparation All, but with special focus on integrating the views of representatives of vulnerable groups ition Consult on the implementation of the project activities and integration of feedback Small focus groups Satisfaction surveys Virtual and in-person meetings Focus groups will take place at least once a year Satisfaction surveys will take place after the second year of implementation and twice a year Virtual and in person meetings will take place twice a year or on demand All, but with special focus on vulnerable groups Implementation Promoting greater inclusion of vulnerable groups Public consultations Surveys One on one interviews Every six months to evaluate and get feedback.
-Vulnerable groups
+Provision of a channel to receive feedback During project preparation All, but with special focus on integrating the views of representatives of vulnerable groups ation Consult on the implementation Small focus groups Focus groups will take place at least All, but with special focus on vulnerable Implementation of the project activities and Satisfaction surveys once a year Satisfaction surveys groups Imple integration of feedback Virtual and in-person meetings will take place after the second year of

+Project Purpose of Method used Timetable Target Stakeholders

+stage engagement

+activity

+implementation and

+twice a year

+Virtual and in person

+meetings will take

+place twice a year or

+on demand

+Promoting greater Public consultations Every six months to Vulnerable groups

+inclusion of Surveys evaluate and get

+vulnerable One on one interviews feedback.

+groups